 In high school, I read a lot of books about serial killers.
 It was the era of Jeffrey Dahlmer and his penchant for oversized frames and fitted velour shirts worried me.
-I knew that, were I of Latin descent and had I only been living in Wisconsin instead of Boston and if I was of age, I surely would have been stapled to some floor and left to rot in a vat of acid.
+I knew that had I only been living in Wisconsin instead of Boston, I surely would have been stapled to some floor and left to rot in a vat of acid.
 I can't resist a shaggy haircut and big glasses!

 In my twenties, Six Feet Under had a story line that had its main gay, the perpetually-whiney David, picking up an almost-hot drifter-in-need while getting some gas.
 The drifter somehow forces him to do meth at gunpoint and douses him in gasoline.
 I thusly retreated back to staring at the subway floor in crowds and leaving bars the moment that anyone expressed interest.

 I just wasn't born under a good sign for casual encounters with the same sex.
 But you don't have to take my word for it!
 Just ask C. Thomas Howell...

 In 1984, C. Thomas Howell had it all.
 He had been dressed to the nines in E.T.: the extra terrestrial.
 He fought valiantly alongside Jennifer Grey against the evil Russians hell bent on invading his Colorado high school in Red Dawn.
 Everything was coming up roses until he had to go and pick up The Hitcher (1984).

 Like John Travolta after a Roland Emmerich summer pool party, C. Thomas just couldn't help himself from picking up a piece of rough trade along the interstate.
 This was a weak moment that the young Mister Howell would live to regret.